Pico-Engine-Team/FNF-Pico-Engine/README.md

 To start you off, disabling *Video Cutscenes* should be simple, simply delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this: `<!-- YOUR_LINE_HERE -->`
 Same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file.

-Use `PICO_ALLOWED` for things via Source Code use `PSYCH_ALLOWED` for general Psych Engine stuff
+- Use `PICO_ALLOWED` for things via Source Code
+- Use `PSYCH_ALLOWED` for general Psych Engine stuff
-Use `VSLICE_ALLOWED` if you want to adapt something from the FNF Base Game
+- Use `VSLICE_ALLOWED` if you want to adapt something from the FNF Base Game

 # Credits
 * Pico Engine: Lucas Sanches